CelloCommunications/mkdocs-template-enterprise/notes/ci-notes.md

 ## Workflow Implementation

 To implement an action that pushes the artifact to the specified server, update the `ci.yml` workflow file.
-This implementation uses `scp` to securely copy files to the server.
+This implementation uses `rsync` to securely copy files to the server.

 ### CI Workflow File